mvdh7/pytzer/README.md

     conda update -n pytzer -c conda-forge spyder-kernels

+Finally, fork and/or clone this repo to somewhere that your Python can see it.

 ### For general use

 At present only up to v0.4.3 is available for installation with `pip` using: